 ARCHAEOLOGY AND PALEONTOLOGY

-The presence of mining relics have been observed in the cave as dating from the mid-19th century.
+The presence of mining relics in the cave have been described as dating from the mid-19th century.
 Disc-shaped fossils of crinoids partially embedded in the walls of the passageways, and the backbone of a vertebrate were among the fossils described in the cave by J. Hummer on a trip report.
 (NWPCS Journal, Volume 2, Number 2, April 1985, Page 30.)
 Further studies are needed in this area.

 MINERALOGY